theonlydejf/remote-explorer-game/examples/py/TUTORIAL.md

 - **Module not found**: Ensure you ran `pip install -e .` from the project root and you're launching Python from the same root.
 - **Server not reachable**: Check the server address/port and that the server is running.
-- **Identifier conflicts**: Use a unique two-character identifier per user.
+- **Identifier conflicts**: Use a unique two-character identifier per agent.